SongminYu/render/docs/todos/actions.md

     * What data do we have regarding "population/employee", at what geo-level (e.g., region, location, etc.)?
     * Should the residential and non-residential population roughly equal to each other?
 We can check.
     * We should first organize this, if necessary, update unit user logic, then continue with building construction logic.
-  * Regarding 2019 takes longer...
-    * Many building components are renovated or demolished in 2019.
-    * We need to find a way to smooth this --> logic of `next_replace_year`, e.g., be postponed?
 * Plan next meetings

 ### Songmin